6th Engineer Regiment (France): World War II

 In June 1940, the 6th Engineer Regiment participated to the combats of the Cadets of Saumur.
 Missioned by lieutenant-colonel Robert, regimental commander of the depot of the 6th Engineer Regiment, lieutenant Rousseau was the chief head center at Saumur and had at his disposition, for each bridge, one officer with some 30 men : lieutenant Martin on the bridge of Montsoreau, lieutenant Poupon on the bridge of VR de Saumur, sous-lieutenant Fraisier on the bridge of VF de Saumur, sous-lieutenant Falck on the bridge of Gennes.

 In total, there were 120 men at the war depot of the 6th Engineer Regiment which supported the combats of the Cadets of Saumur.

 Captain Schneider was cited for the defensive mounted on the bridge of Port-Boulet.

-At mobilization on September 1939, the 71st Engineer Battalion was created at Angers.
+At mobilization in September 1939, the 71st Engineer Battalion was created at Angers.
 The active encadrement of this unique regiment of engineer of the 1st Colonial Infantry Division 1re DIC was issued from the 6th Engineer Regiment.

 From that came the links between the 71st and 6th, out of which in 1997, was summarized by the transfer to the 6e RG of a complete consecutive company at the dissolution of the 71st.